SanDiegoCountySheriff/TakeMeHome/README.md

 This is the main repository for all TMH records In our system.
 There is also connectivity to our Extranet established through our wide area network system if you are using a device that has connectivity to Extranet while you are out in the field not connected directly to Sheriff network.

-3. We also developed a web app for our social agencies to use if people decide to go to a social agency and register through them.
-This module is hosted in our public facing web servers so that social agencies can access it.
-Social agencies do not have access to Extranet.
-Again, any data entered by our
-Social agencies is also transmitted to our main Extranet repository using an interface we developed for this.

 ## Requirements

 * Windows server 2012 R2 or higher with Microsoft IIS Web Server version 8 or higher